modelop/modelop.github.io/Guides/FastScore Command Line Interface - User Guide.md

 ```

 The engine automatically makes snapshots of the model state at the end of the
 run, if instructed by corresponding model annotation.
-The `snapshot list` prits
+The `snapshot list` prints
 a list of snapshots taken for the `<model-name>`. `-since:DATETIME`,
 `-until:DATETIME`, and `-count:NNN` options limit the range of snapshots listed.
 `DATETIME` must follow ISO 8601 format, e.g. 2018-01-17 or 2018-01-17T08:30:00Z.
-The `snapshot show` prints information about a specific snapshot.
-The `snapshot
+The `snapshot show` command prints information about a specific snapshot.
+The
-remove` command delete the model state snapshot.
+`snapshot remove` command delete the model state snapshot.

 Example: